Yorko/mlcourse.ai/mlcourse_ai_jupyter_book/book/topic03/assignment03_decision_trees.md

 3\.
 What is the entropy of the state given by the list **balls_left**?

 4\.
-What is the entropy of a fair dice? (where we look at a dice as a system with 6 equally probable states)?
+What is the entropy of a fair die? (where we look at a die as a system with 6 equally probable states)?

 ```{code-cell} ipython3